Healthcare

 Structured Around OCR Safeguards

-Documentation is structured around HIPAA’s administrative, technical, and physical safeguard requirements and the kinds of records OCR typically asks for—policies, training logs, and risk analyses—so you can respond quickly when questions come up[4][7].
-Using these templates does not create or guarantee compliance and is not an OCR endorsement; they must be reviewed and finalized by your legal and compliance advisors.
+Documentation is structured around HIPAA administrative, technical, and physical safeguard requirements and the kinds of records OCR typically asks for.
+Using these templates does not create or guarantee compliance; they must be reviewed by your legal and compliance advisors.

 Practice-Specific